Today’s Text: Leviticus 23:39-43

 The Bible clearly teaches that the whole world will join the Jewish people in celebrating Sukkot during the Messianic Kingdom (Zech.
 14:16).

-Sukkot is an annual opportunity to praise God with joyful determination and serve Him with every aspect of our being.
+Today, Sukkot can be an annual opportunity for Christians to praise God with joyful determination and enthusiastically serve Him.
 If you have never thought about enjoying this biblical feast, now is a great time to begin.
 Because, it won’t be long before all earth’s inhabitants will celebrate Sukkot with Messiah in the Messianic kingdom.

 1) Canvas-sided sukkah on a roof in Jerusalem.
 (Photo credit: By Gilabrand (Own work)/Wikimedia/Enhancement, MKM Portfolios)

 2) The Four Species with an exquisite silver etrog box.
 (Photo credit: By Gilabrand (Own work)/Wikimedia/Enhancement, MKM Portfolios)